 By the Gracious Vegan

 I wanted to find a recipe for shepherd's pie that wasn't too much like pot pie and that didn't use meat substitutes.
 If you like vegan "beef crumbles," there are a number of recipes out there for vegan shepherd's pie that you might like.
-But I find that omnivores can be suspicious of substitutes, so I kept adapting my recipe until I found shepherd's vegetable nirvana.
+But I find that omnivores can be suspicious of substitutes, so I kept adapting my recipe until I found shepherd's pie that ticked all the boxes.

 Start the lentils – you’ll need one cup of cooked lentils.
 You can cook more and freeze the leftovers for another purpose.
 If you’re just making enough for this recipe, start with 1/3 cup lentils.
 Put them in a saucepan, cover with water by 2”, bring to a boil, then turn down the heat and simmer, covered, for 20-25 minutes until they are soft but not mushy.